GigaNet Symposium at IGF – 2 November 2020

 Chair: Yik Chan Chin, Xi’an Jiaotong-Liverpool University (China)

-Discussant: Alejandro Pisanti, National Autonomous University of Mexico
+Discussant: Alejandro Pisanty, National Autonomous University of Mexico

 - Common Grounds to Protect IXPs: The Key for the Internet Resilience in Times of COVID 19.
-Patricia Vargas Leon, Information Society Project, Yale Law School (United States).
+Patricia Vargas Leon, Information Society Project, Yale Law School and Tufts University (United States).

 - When reality hits: the demands brought by Covid-19 and the lack of guaranteed Internet access in Brazil.
 Laura Pereira, UNESP (Brazil).